StefanBalaban/AplikacijaZaInventuru/README.md

 The mobile application can be executed using android emulator and as such requires no additional setup.
 To get the emulator device id simply run `flutter emulators`.
 To use the mobile application on an actual device you will need to change the baseUrl in the auth_service.dart and api_service.dart classes to match the IP address of your local machine.

+Requires flutter and Android Emulator to be installed on the device.

 ## Desktop
 1. `cd src\WinUI`
 2. `dotnet publish -c Release`
 3. `dotnet bin\Release\net6.0-windows\publish\WinUI.dll`

 This will start the Winforms Desktop application.
+It requires .NET 6 to be run.

 # Usage
 ## Mobile